alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a 3rd-year PhD student studying at Monash University.
+I am a 3rd-year PhD student studying at <a href='https://www.monash.edu/'>Monash University</a>.

 In 2019, I graduated from <a href='https://www.bupt.edu.cn/'>Beijing University of Posts and Telecommunications</a> with a bachelor's degree.
 Following that, I moved to <a href='https://www.monash.edu/'>Monash University</a> to begin my PhD studies.